 I’m really excited to interview Erin Pennington of XPLR Nash about Nashville, Tennessee.
-Erin’s tips for the best things to do in Nashville are awesome because he and his business partner produce a daily Nashville podcast and regular videos highlighting the best that Nashville has to offer.
+Erin’s tips for the best things to do in Nashville are awesome because he and his business partner produce a daily podcast on the city and regular videos highlighting the best that it has to offer.

 Nashville is one of the hottest cities in the United States.
 Local people mention that the population is growing by 100 people per day!
 And, once you visit, you’ll quickly understand why people who love music (whether to play or just listen) are so in love with Nashville.

 We share a lot of resources and local suggestions in today’s podcast, but you should also check out Visit Music City Nashville, the local convention and visitor’s bureau.
 They are a wealth of information and can help you plan an itinerary based on your time, budget, and interests.
 When we visited for the first time, we saved over 50% with the Nashville Total Access Pass on some of the most popular attractions.

 If you’d like to learn how to travel for free using airline miles and hotel points, check out my free 7-day email course.

 The local airport is Nashville International Airport (BNA), which is only a 15-minute drive to downtown.

 If you only need a car for a couple of hours, you can rent by the hour with Zipcar.
 Join now to get $25 loaded into your account.